MoleheNtoatsabone/Sales-Data-Analysis-/README.md

-📊 Sales Data Analysis Project (Updated Dataset) Exploring Sales Performance Across South Africa Using Excel, SQL, Python, and Tableau
+📊 Sales Data Analysis Project

+Exploring Sales Performance Across South Africa Using Excel, SQL, Python, and Tableau

 This project showcases an end-to-end data analysis process using a new and richer dataset.
 It demonstrates data cleaning, transformation, and insightful visualizations created in Excel, SQL, Python, and Tableau—ideal for roles such as Data Analyst, Business Analyst, or Data Scientist.